Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 //NaN
 //NaN

-Now this inside the setInterval is referring to its context but we want to access the parent’s this.
-Incrementing the undefined value is resulting in NaN.
-So we assign the parent’s this to another variable and use it.
+### Explanation :
+// The issue you're experiencing is due to the way JavaScript handles the this keyword in different contexts.
+In your case, the this keyword inside the setInterval function is referring to the global object, which is window in a browser environment, instead of the increment object.

+// This is because the setInterval function is a method of the window object, and when it calls the callback function, it sets the this keyword to the global object, which is window.
+This is a common gotcha in JavaScript, known as the "this" context issue.

 `Solution :`

-1.
+1. Use a closure to capture the this context.

 let increment = {
   count: 1,